sguiderk/symfony_addressBookModule/README.md

 `# install the depencies `

-`npm install`
+`composer update`

 `# run the application `

-`npm start `
+`php bin\console server run `

-Then it will open http://localhost:3000 and the application will be running.
+Then it will open http://127.0.0.1:8000 and the application will be running.

 ## To Run Tests

-`npm test`
+`vendor\bin\simple-phpunit`